10 Pros and Cons of Living in South Carolina

 Reading Time: 4 minutes

 Known for its sandy beaches, golf courses, historic landmarks, and welcoming culture, South Carolina also known as the Palmetto State, has something for everyone.
 Find yourself wandering down the streets of colorful buildings in downtown Charleston or enjoy roaming with monkeys at the famous Morgan Island.
 Whether you’re checking out apartments for rent in North Augusta, or wondering what’s it like living in Greenville, we’ve got you covered.
-Here are the top ten pros and cons of living in South Carolina to help you make a decision about your move.
+Here are the top ten pros and cons of living in South Carolina to help you decide if South Carolina is a good place to live.

 South Carolina, Charleston